dlang-community/Pegged/pegged/docs/Grammar Examples.md

 * [oberon2.d](https://github.com/PhilippeSigaud/Pegged/blob/master/pegged/examples/oberon2.d).
 The Oberon-2 programming language grammar.
 This grammar was written by Bjoern Lietz-Spendig.
 You can find the Oberon-2 description [here](http://www-vs.informatik.uni-ulm.de:81/projekte/Oberon-2.Report/index.html).

 * [xml.d](https://github.com/PhilippeSigaud/Pegged/blob/master/pegged/examples/xml.d).
 OK, I'm cheating, it's a 5-rules long XML grammar,  but it show how to use semantic actions to validate an input.
 See [[Semantic Actions]].

-The entire XML grammar is described [here](http://www.w3.org/TR/xml11/) and it's an 80-rules-long grammar, that's why I placed it in the medium-size category (as a way to motivate me to write it in **Pegged**).
+* [xml2.d](https://github.com/PhilippeSigaud/Pegged/blob/master/pegged/examples/xml2.d) The entire XML grammar is described [here](http://www.w3.org/TR/xml11/).
+An 80-rules long grammar.
+No semantic action to validate nodes yet.
+I plan to fuse the two ASAP.

 * [constraints.d](https://github.com/PhilippeSigaud/Pegged/blob/master/pegged/examples/constraints.d). **Do not use yet!**.
 This was written with an early version of **Pegged** and the D grammar.
 That was the first 'real-life' test for **Pegged**.
 I used it to parse template constraints `if (A && B || isNumeric!T)` and test all the tree branches to see which ones fail and block instantiation.
 It then printed the different results, as a diagnostic.
 It may still work, I haven't tested it for a while.